-- The intensity of the strongest hurricanes is likely to increase with warming, and this could result in stronger hurricanes impacting North Carolina.
-Confidence in this result is high for global hurricane changes but lower for individual regions such as North Carolina. - Heavy precipitation accompanying hurricanes that pass near or over North Carolina is very likely to increase, which would in turn increase the potential for freshwater flooding in the state. - There is low confidence concerning future changes in the number of landfalling hurricanes in North Carolina.
+- On a global scale, the intensity of the strongest hurricanes is likely to increase with warming.
+The confidence in this outcome is high.
+For individual regions such as North Carolina, the confidence in this outcome is medium.
+While confidence for North Carolina is lower than for the entire globe, there is no known reason that North Carolina would be protected from stronger hurricanes, and this potential risk should be considered in risk assessments. - Heavy precipitation accompanying hurricanes that pass near or over North Carolina is very likely to increase, which would in turn increase the potential for freshwater flooding in the state. - There is low confidence concerning future changes in the number of landfalling hurricanes in North Carolina.